opendr-eu/opendr/docs/reference/landmark-based-facial-expression-recognition.md

 - **val_dataset**: *object*
   Object that holds the evaluation dataset.
   Can be of type `ExternalDataset` or a custom dataset inheriting from `DatasetIterator`.
+- **val_loader**: *object, default=None*
+  Object that holds a Python iterable over the evaluation dataset.
+  Object of `torch.utils.data.DataLoader` class.
 - **epoch**: *int, default=0*
   The training epoch in which the model is evaluated.
 - **monte_carlo_dropout**: *bool, default=True***
-  If set to True, enables the Monte Carlo Dropout in inference
+  If set to True, enables the Monte Carlo Dropout in inference.
 - **mcdo_repeats**: *int, default=100***
-  Specifies the number of times that inference is repeated for Monte Carlo Dropout
+  Specifies the number of times that inference is repeated for Monte Carlo Dropout.
 - **silent**: *bool, default=False*
   If set to True, disables all printing of evaluation progress reports and other information to STDOUT.
 - **verbose**: *bool, default=True*